Pollution Solution

 What is Household Hazardous Waste (HHW)

 It is any substance that is toxic, flammable, corrosive, reactive, infectious or radioactive.
-Almost all products that are considered HHW will carry signal words on their labels to alert consumers to potential hazards.
-The signal word used indicates the level of toxicity of the product.
+Almost all products that are considered HHW will carry signal words like Poison, Danger, Warning or Caution on their labels to alert consumers to potential hazards.

 Guidelines for HHW